Changes in Solid Waste Services due to COVID-19 What Should I Do with My Yard Waste? Whom Can I Contact If I Have Questions about SWS Services?

 Due to the expected volume and a modified way of operating, collecting your yard waste will take additional time.
 We appreciate your patience.
 Starting on July 10 you can expect to have your yard waste collected again on the same day as your recycling.

-The City’s Yard Waste Center will resume normal operations on May 19, which includes lifting the temporary waiver of disposal fees and providing services to local contractors.
+The City’s Yard Waste Center resumed normal operations on May 19, which included lifting the temporary waiver of disposal fees and providing services to local contractors.
 Residents and contractors may continue to use the center, located at 900 N. New Hope Road, Raleigh, to drop off yard waste.

 To mitigate safety concerns and adhere to social distancing guidelines, the Yard Waste Center has put in place various safety measures.
 These include installing a plexiglass shield guard between customers and center staff, providing personal protective equipment for attendants and scale operators, and sanitizing all areas daily.